 Split tunneling and app protection are 2 extra features that allow you to customize how CyberGhost works on your devices.

 Split tunneling lets you decide which traffic goes through the VPN and which traffic uses your regular internet connection.
-This is useful for online banking and watching domestic streaming sites because you can lose access to them when you connect to a VPN.
+I find it useful to keep my banking app out of the VPN tunnel because it doesn’t always work well with alternative IPs.
 This feature is only available on Windows and Android.

 Split tunneling is not available for macOS, iOS, or Linux, which is frustrating.
 The limited nature of this feature is not ideal either.
 It’s tough to use it for streaming platforms on a desktop, and it’s hard to pinpoint websites on a phone.